 Jay Scheib’s In the Jungle of Cities

-The inaugural season of the MIT Performing series culminates with a work-in-process presentation inspired by Bertolt Brecht’s genre smashing play, In the Jungle of Cities.
-Presented by the Center for Art Science and Technology (CAST), and directed by Professor Jay Scheib in collaboration with the student class ensemble of Theater Arts’ 21M.842 Live Cinema Performance, In the Jungle of Cities chronicles a battle of violent determination between a lumber-dealing businessman and an impoverished bookseller.
+The inaugural season of the MIT Performing series culminated with a work-in-process presentation inspired by Bertolt Brecht’s genre smashing play, In the Jungle of Cities.
+Presented by the Center for Art Science & Technology (CAST), and directed by Professor Jay Scheib in collaboration with the student class ensemble of Theater Arts’ 21M.842 Live Cinema Performance, In the Jungle of Cities chronicles a battle of violent determination between a lumber-dealing businessman and an impoverished bookseller.
 Precariously pitched between success and squalor, capital and pain, self-loathing and an overwhelming desire to flee from reconciliation at all costs, this new prototype for a performance of In the Jungle of Cities is a multi-platform cautionary tale on the true virtues of thick-skinnedness.
 Staring Luke Eure, Maxwell Fishelson, Rionna Flynn, Maude Gull, Ziad Mansour, Michael Sanabria, and Jessie Xiao and styled by Shanise DeSilva.

 “You are about to witness an inexplicable wrestling match between two men and observe the downfall of a family that has moved from the prairies to the jungle of the big city.” – Bertolt Brecht, from the prologue of In the Jungle of Cities.